exercism/julia/exercises/concept/land-grab-in-space/.docs/instructions.md

 Plot(Coord(0x0005, 0x0003), Coord(0x000a, 0x0005))
 ```

-If there is a single longest plot, return the `Plot`.
+Return the Plot(s) as a `Set`, with one element if there is a single longest plot, multiple in the event of a tie.
-In the event of a tie, return a vector of longest plots.